andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 We recommend using this feature not only to get a view into how the developer thinks, but also to identify cheating.
 The playback timeline will indicate any major code paste events, making it easy to identify suspicious actions that might influence a plagiarism determination.
 Our system will only flag code pasted from a source external to our site, ignoring paste events that were caused by normal solution development.

-A clever approach cheaters can try is to type in the solution rather than the obvious paste.
-Frequent tab switches and a rigid and unnatural, top-to-bottom coding style may suggest this possibility.
+Be aware that cheaters might type in the plagiarized solution rather than using the clipboard.
+Frequent tab switches and a rigid and unnatural coding style may suggest this possibility.

 ### Randomized Tests
 Randomized testing is a way to automatically design test cases to prevent a particular cheating strategy from achieving a passing score on a submission.
-Since the Qualified platform utilizes unit tests to test code, you can write randomized tests or select pre-built challenges with randomized tests.
+Since the Qualified platform utilizes unit tests to test submitted solutions, you can write randomized tests or select pre-built challenges with randomized tests.
 These randomized tests make it virtually impossible for a candidate to hardcode a passing solution by using a table to look up answers for known test inputs and thereby circumventing writing an algorithm entirely.

 Many of our challenges in our library already contain randomized tests.
 However, we should note that within high-stakes situations such as job selection, candidates very rarely (< 1%) cheat in a way that randomized testing is necessary.
 However, in cases of education with large classrooms or other situations where you anticipate cheating to be a significant issue, randomized testing may be something you want to consider.